CCheukKa/iGEM-research/Methodology.md

 1. Construct 2 separate DNAzymes each responsible for individually detecting [mecA](Methicillin%20resistance/DNA%20sequences/mecA%20sequence.md) and [femA](Methicillin%20resistance/DNA%20sequences/femA%20sequence.md).
 The results would then be manually *and*'d together to produce a verdict.
 2. Construct 1(+) DNAzyme(s) with one binding site targeting [mecA](Methicillin%20resistance/DNA%20sequences/mecA%20sequence.md) and the other [femA](Methicillin%20resistance/DNA%20sequences/femA%20sequence.md).
 A positive result can only be seen if both genes are present.

 => I have made an executive decision to focus on strategy 1 since it should have a smaller chance of erroneous error comparatively.
 As discussed [here](Methicillin%20resistance/DNA%20sequences/MRSA%20genome%20comparison.md#findings), virtually any 15bp is enough to characterise the genes.
-For the ease of design and testing, we will start with constructing a DNAzyme with *only 1 detection arm*.
+For the ease of design and testing, we will choose the very first and last 15bps of each gene as the detection target.

 ## Experimental Design
 ### DNAzyme design